malli1234/hello-world-maven_1/README.md

 mvn archetype:generate -DgroupId=com.mycompany.app -DartifactId=my-app -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false

-Then add below entries to add your class in manifest so when you run this jar it will execute this class and give the output
+Then add below entries in pom.xml to add your class in manifest so when you run this jar it will execute this class and give the output

 <build>